Messi drops bombshell transfer request on beleaguered Barcelona | Goal.com

 Barcelona legend Lionel Messi has submitted a transfer request and asked to leave the club.

-Sources have confirmed to Goal that the 33-year-old has sent a fax to Barcelona asking the club to allow him to activate a clause in his contract which will allow him to leave on a free transfer this summer, with his current deal currently set to expire at the end of next season.
+Sources have confirmed to Goal that the 33-year-old has sent a fax to Barcelona asking the club to activate a clause in his contract that will allow him to leave on a free transfer this summer, with his deal currently set to expire at the end of next season.

 Rumours of Messi's unhappiness have been swirling since Bayern Munich humiliated Barcelona 8-2 in the Champions League quarter-final on August 14, ending a season that saw the club fail to win any trophies.